Owner-Provided Dog Criteria

-- Your dog, if appropriate, must have OFA view x-rays of hips and elbows after they are one year old.
+- Your dog may be required to have Orthopedic Foundation for Animals (OFA) view x-rays of hips and elbows after they are one year old.
 This will only be required after the application and temperament testing are complete.
 This is the final step before acceptance into the program.
 Can Do Canines will notify you if this is necessary.

-- You dog must have completed at least two levels of obedience class within the last year at a training school of your choice, and/or your dog must have passed the Canine Good Citizen test within the last year.
+- You and your dog must have completed at least two levels of obedience class within the last year at a training school of your choice.
+We recommend that you and your dog pass the Canine Good Citizen test within the last year.

-- Obtain a letter of reference from your obedience trainer stating that your dog is a good candidate for an assistance dog.
+- Obtain a letter of reference from your obedience trainer stating that your dog is a good candidate to be an assistance dog.

 - Your dog must be confident and well behaved in all public situations and socialized to as many different exposures as possible.

-- You dog must pass Can Do Canines’ temperament evaluation.
+- Your dog must pass Can Do Canines’ temperament evaluation.